ryan-allen/lispy/README.md

 ## Goals.

-* Decouple the 'pretty Ruby junk' from the (hopefully) clean and explicit implementation that makes the library do it's job.
+* Decouple the language definition of an internal DSL from its implementation
 * Allow library authors to dream up APIs and implement them without entering Ruby metaprogramming hell (it is a real place).

 ## Example
     class Feature < Test::Unit::TestCase
+      # Configuring lispy to geenrate an AST for our language

       PROC_KEYWORDS = [:Given, :When, :Then, :And]
       KEYWORDS = [:Scenario, :Tag] + PROC_KEYWORDS

       extend Lispy
       acts_lispy :only => KEYWORDS, :retain_blocks_for => PROC_KEYWORDS

-      # Everything after this gets lispyified
+      # Using our language
       Scenario "this gets lispyified" do
         Given "something" do
         end